 It’s been exactly three years since the triumphant announcement of the Paris Agreement.
 So much has happened since then, but worldwide progress often feels frustratingly (or rather, frighteningly) slow.

-In recent weeks, the gilets jaunes — a group of safety-vest-clad protesters angered by perceived elitism in France — have made it clear that they oppose fuel taxes and high gas prices.
+In recent weeks, the gilets jaunes — a group of safety-vest-clad protesters angered by perceived elitism in France — have made it clear that they oppose carbon taxes and high gas prices.
 Their movement quickly turned violent, leaving behind torched cars, broken windows, and a defaced Arc de Triomphe.
 The damage was a stark contrast to the sense of hope at COP21, when delegates planted virtual trees on the Eiffel Tower.

 At the ongoing COP24 summit in Katowice, Poland, many nations (both developing and developed) have shared updates on their climate actions.
-The delegates are working hard to adopt implementation guidelines for the Paris Agreement, reminding the world that they care about climate change and want to do something about it.
+The delegates are working hard to adopt implementation guidelines for the Paris Agreement, reminding the world that they do care about climate change and do want to do something about it.

 Now is the time to be proactive, not point fingers.